 TTHY campaign products, along with other sample campaign messaging and promotional materials, are created and provided to partners for display and distribution to parents and caregivers, educators and schools, and community members and organizations to ensure consistent outreach to these audiences.

-The TTHY campaign sent 65 targeted emails with customizable social media content, newsletter blurbs, and blog posts to more than 3,500 contacts interested in receiving campaign updates in 2022.
-These emails focused on topics such as encouraging schools to share the campaign with parents and caregivers during Red Ribbon Week, the nation's oldest and largest drug prevention awareness campaign.
-The emails consistently exceeded the average email open and link click rates for government campaigns, with a 30.9 percent average open rate (compared with the 28.8 percent average for government campaigns) and a 5.3 percent average click rate (compared with 3.99 percent) (Email Marketing Statistics and Benchmarks by Industry, n.d.).
+The TTHY campaign sent 45 targeted emails with customizable social media content, newsletter blurbs, and blog posts to more than 2,500 contacts interested in receiving campaign updates in 2023.
+These emails focused on topics such as monthly observances organizations could build prevention campaigns around, updates to Parents Night Out and other TTHY programs, registration and topics for Community Engagement Meetings, and TTHY participation in National Prevention Week.
+The emails consistently exceeded the average email open for government campaigns, with a 39.8 percent average open rate (compared with the 28.8 percent average for government campaigns) and a 6.9 percent average click rate (compared with 4 percent; Email Marketing Statistics and Benchmarks by Industry, n.d.).

-In 2022, the TTHY campaign hosted two virtual community engagement meetings to meet the needs expressed by community partners in the previous year.
-These meetings included a campaign feedback session-in which partners were encouraged to share their thoughts on the campaign website, the mobile app, available products, future products, and audience needs.
+In 2023, the TTHY campaign hosted five virtual community engagement meetings to meet the communications, planning, and training needs expressed by community partners in the previous year.
+This included meetings on how partners use the TTHY campaign, how to maximize social media, and how to evaluate prevention campaigns, and a feedback meeting where partners shared their thoughts on the campaign website, the mobile app, available products, future products, and audience needs.
+The average attendance of these meetings was 102 participants.